The Boy in the Striped Pyjamas

 The Boy in the Striped Pyjamas is a 2006 historical fiction novel by Irish novelist John Boyne.
 The plot concerns a German boy named Bruno whose father is the commandant of the Auschwitz concentration camp and Bruno's friendship with a Jewish detainee named Shmuel.
-As of 2022, the book has sold more than 11 million copies worldwide.
-Translated into 58 languages, it is one of the best-selling books of all time.
+As of 2022, the book has sold more than 11 million copies worldwide and has been translated into over 58 languages, making it one of the best-selling books of all time.

 Boyne wrote the entire first draft in two and a half days, without sleeping much; but also said that he was quite a serious student of Holocaust-related literature for years before the idea for the novel even came to him.

 The book has received a divided response from critics, with positive reviews praising the story as an effective morality tale.
 Holocaust scholars, historians and memorial organizations have criticised the book for its historical inaccuracies, which have been deemed potentially damaging to Holocaust education efforts.

 The book was a best seller, topping the list in Spain for both 2007 and 2008, and reaching number one on The New York Times Best Seller list in 2008.
 The book was adapted into a film of the same name in 2008, a ballet in 2017 and an opera entitled A Child in Striped Pyjamas in 2023.
 A sequel, All the Broken Places, was published in 2022.